-As a small island surrounded by reefs and shoals, Grand Turk’s deep sea sport and reef fishing can be great.
-Unlike many other destinations, prime fishing spots are often only a short boat trip away.
+As a small island surrounded by reefs and shoals, Grand Turk’s deep-sea sport and reef fishing can be great.
+Unlike many other destinations, prime fishing spots are often only a short boat trip away, and there are several fishing companies to choose from.

-Fishing and the gathering of conch and lobster is illegal in all national parks and protected areas.
+Fishing and the gathering of conch and lobster are illegal in all national parks and protected areas.
 Nearly the entire west coast of Grand Turk is in the Columbus Landfall National Park.

 It depends a bit on what exactly bites, but comparatively little strength or skill is required.
 This type of fishing is perfect for everyone in the family.